HabibNaeimi/Swarm-Mobile-Robots-Formation/README.md

     <li><a href="#Dynamic-formation">Dynamic Formation</a></li>
     <li><a href="#failing-scenario">Failing Scenario</a></li>
     <li><a href="#References">References</a></li>
+    <li><a href="#Roadmap">Roadmap</a></li>

   </ol>
 </details>

 ## About The Project
-This repository contains the Simulink implementation of "A Decentralized Cooperative Control Scheme With Obstacle Avoidance for a Team of Mobile Robots" by Hamed Rezaee and Farzaneh Abdollahi.
+This repository contains the Simulink implementation of "A Decentralized Cooperative Control Scheme With Obstacle Avoidance for a Team of Mobile Robots" by *Hamed Rezaee* and *Farzaneh Abdollahi*.
 You can find the article in the [References](https://github.com/HabibNaeimi/Swarm-Mobile-Robots-Formation/edit/main/README.md#references) section or use this link:: [IEEE](https://ieeexplore.ieee.org/document/6451251)

 This project has been done at the request of *Zobdeh Modiran Rahneshan Soraya Company* in the 2nd *Rahneshan Competition*.